juan2three/Playwright/README.md

 - Utilies function to help you with writing steps
 - VScode configuration to debug a single feature or an only scenario (run when located on the feature file)

-## Usage

-Create a repo based on this template and start writing your tests.

 ## To run your tests